 While CBSE is a hot favourite among Indian parents, it might come as a surprise to you that it was ICSE that was established first in 1958.
 CBSE came into being only in 1962.
 Both of them strive to provide high-quality education through a rather rigorous approach to learning.

 CBSE is not just a popular choice in India.
-About 25 countries have affiliated with the board of education including Malaysia, Japan, UAE, Singapore and Russia.
+About 25 countries are affiliated with the board of education including Malaysia, Japan, UAE, Singapore and Russia.

 The curriculum is also followed globally in countries such as UAE, Singapore and Indonesia, among others.
 It has been evolving over the years with one of the latest changes being the introduction of additional subjects and compartmental exams for the students.